-This SIP revision addresses Maryland's good neighbor obligations under CAA §110(a)(2)(D)(i)(I), evaluating whether emissions from sources in Maryland contribute significantly to nonattainment in, or interfere with maintenance by, any other state with respect to the 2008 ozone NAAQS.
+This SIP revision addresses Maryland's good neighbor obligations under CAA \$110(a)(2)(D)(i)(I), evaluating whether emissions from sources in Maryland contribute significantly to nonattainment in, or interfere with maintenance by, any other state with respect to the 2015 ozone NAAQS.

-Maryland achieved significant reductions with the implementation of the Healthy Air Act, which controls coal-fired EGUs at levels below the emissions budgets set by CSAPR.
 Phase I of the Maryland NOx Rule reduced emissions further with new, more stringent control measures in 2015.
 Phase II of this regulation, effective in 2020, will build upon the Phase I controls, achieving even deeper cuts in EGU NOx emissions during ozone season.
+Maryland has also committed to incorporating the CSAPR Update into state regulations and a State SIP.

 Maryland has also adopted many additional emissions-reduction regulations for mobile, non-EGU, and area sources of NOx and VOC emissions.
 Maryland's participation in the Regional Greenhouse Gas Initiative will also provide NOx reductions.
-As demonstrated in this SIP revision, Maryland EGUs are currently emitting NOx emissions well below the 2017 season emissions budget established in the CSAPR Update.
+As demonstrated in this SIP revision, Maryland EGUs are currently emitting NOx emissions well below the emissions budget established in the CSAPR Update.

-The emissions reductions which have already been achieved, along with the future reductions expected from implemented regulations, demonstrate that Maryland has provided a full remedy to the good neighbor provision of the CAA, and will not cause or contribute to a "linked" downwind state's nonattainment, or interfere with its maintenance of the 2008 Ozone NAAQS.
-Furthermore, EPA's modeling for the October 2017 Supplemental Information Memo found that there are no monitoring sites outside of California that are projected to have nonattainment or maintenance problems with respect to the 2008 ozone NAAQS in 2023.

-Based on the analyses described in this SIP revision, Maryland concludes that the State complies, and will remain in compliance with, the good neighbor provisions of CAA §110(a)(2)(D)(i)(I) for the 2008 ozone NAAQS.
+The emissions reductions which have already been achieved, along with the future reductions expected from implemented regulations, demonstrate that Maryland has provided a full remedy to the good neighbor provision of the CAA, and will not significantly contribute to a linked downwind state's nonattainment, or interfere with its maintenance of the 2015 Ozone NAAQS.
+Based on the analyses described in this SIP revision, Maryland concludes that the State complies, and will remain in compliance with, the good neighbor provisions of CAA §110(a)(2)(D)(i)(I) for the 2015 ozone NAAQS.